zentity-io/zentity-io.github.io/docs/basic-usage.md

 An *entity model* defines the logic for resolving an *entity type* such as a person or organization.
-It defines the attributes of the entity ([`"attributes"`](/#/docs/entity-models/specification)), the logic to match each attribute ([`"matchers"`](Entity-Models#attributes.matcher)), the logic to resolve documents to an entity based on the matching attributes ([`"resolvers"`](/#/docs/entity-models/specification)), and the associations between attribute matchers and index fields ([`"indices"`](/#/docs/entity-models/specification)).
+It defines the attributes of the entity ([`"attributes"`](/#/docs/entity-models/specification)), the logic to match each attribute ([`"matchers"`](/#/docs/entity-models/specification)), the logic to resolve documents to an entity based on the matching attributes ([`"resolvers"`](/#/docs/entity-models/specification)), and the associations between attributes and matchers with index fields ([`"indices"`](/#/docs/entity-models/specification)).
 This is the step that demands the most thinking.
-You need to think about what attributes constitute an entity type, what logic goes into matching each attribute, what "attribute matchers" map to what indexed fields, and what combinations of matched attributes lead to resolution.
+You need to think about what attributes constitute an entity type, what logic goes into matching each attribute, which attributes and matchers map to which fields of which indices, and what combinations of matched attributes lead to resolution.

 Luckily, all this thinking will pay off quickly, because entity models have two great features: